thedude0606/options_copy_TB/DECISIONS.md

 **Decision**: Use SQLite for local data storage.
 **Rationale**: SQLite provides a lightweight, file-based database solution that is easy to set up and maintain, while still offering robust SQL capabilities for data storage and retrieval.

-### 5. Yahoo Finance API for Historical Data
+### 5. Schwab API Client Methods for Historical Data
-**Decision**: Use Yahoo Finance API as an alternative to Schwab API for historical price data retrieval.
+**Decision**: Use Schwab API client methods (get_price_history_every_day, get_price_history_every_minute, etc.) for historical price data retrieval.
-**Rationale**: The Schwab API client lacks the 'price_history' method needed for historical data retrieval.
-Yahoo Finance API provides a reliable and comprehensive alternative source for historical price data, ensuring the application can continue to function without disruption.
+**Rationale**: The Schwab API provides dedicated methods for retrieving historical price data at various frequencies.
+By using these native methods, we maintain a consistent data source and avoid dependencies on third-party APIs, ensuring better reliability and data consistency.

+### 6. Mock Authentication for Testing
+**Decision**: Implement mock authentication and client for testing Schwab API integration.
+**Rationale**: Interactive authentication with Schwab API is not feasible in automated testing environments.
+By implementing a mock client that mimics the behavior of the real Schwab API client, we can test the application's functionality without requiring actual authentication, while maintaining the code structure for when proper authentication is available in production.

 ## Design Patterns Used